AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Keltner_Channels.md

 ## Indicator parameters

-SMA indicator needs three parameters: mapping with the `"value"` field in it, period and a type of series to be displayed as:
+There are eight parameters a Keltner Channel indicator has, one of them is necessary – the mapping.

+The `maPeriod`, `atrPeriod` parameters set the Moving Average period and Average True Range period.
+The `maType` parameter sets the soothing type (`"ema"` by default), the next parameter is the multiplier, and the three last parameters allow you to set the series type of Moving Average, the upper series, and the lower series.

+The following code sample demonstrates a Keltner Channels indicator with parameters set as default:

 ```
-var sma10 = plot.sma(mapping, 10, "column");
+var keltnerChannels = plot.keltnerChannels(mapping, 20, 10, "ema", 2, "line", "line", "line");
 ```

 ## Visualization

 Vizualization of an indicator depends on the type of a series you display it with.
-Here is a sample where SMA with different parameters and settings is added to different plots:
+Here is a sample where Keltner Channels indicators with with different parameters and settings are added to different plots:

 ```
 // create and adjust a Keltner Channels indicator
+var keltnerChannels_0 = plot_0.keltnerChannels(mapping, 10, 15, "sma", 4, "line", "line", "line");
+keltnerChannels_0.lowerSeries().stroke("2 #00bfa5");
+keltnerChannels_0.upperSeries().stroke("2 #dd2c00");
+keltnerChannels_0.maSeries().stroke("2 #ef6c00");

+// create and adjust a Keltner Channels indicator
-var keltnerChannels = plot.keltnerChannels(mapping, 10, 15, "sma", 4, "stepLine", "stepLine", "stepLine");
+var keltnerChannels_1 = plot_1.keltnerChannels(mapping, 10, 15, "sma", 4, "stepLine", "stepLine", "stepLine");
-keltnerChannels.lowerSeries().stroke("#dd2c00");
-keltnerChannels.upperSeries().stroke("#00bfa5");
-keltnerChannels.maSeries().stroke("#455a64");
+keltnerChannels_1.lowerSeries().stroke("2 #00bfa5");
+keltnerChannels_1.upperSeries().stroke("2 #dd2c00");
+keltnerChannels_1.maSeries().stroke("2 #64b5f6");
 ```

 Live sample: